Freeze warning issued for Georgia for Sunday

-On Saturday at 2:21 a.m. a freeze warning was issued by the National Weather Service valid for Sunday between 1 a.m. and 8 a.m.
-The warning is for Brantley, Echols, Clinch, Camden, Charlton and Ware counties.
+On Saturday at 10:41 a.m. a freeze warning was issued by the National Weather Service valid for Sunday between 1 a.m. and 8 a.m.
+The warning is for Cook, Berrien, Decatur, Grady, Thomas, Brooks, Lowndes and Lanier counties.

-The NWS says, "For the Frost Advisory, temperatures as low as 33 degrees will result in frost formation.
-For the Freeze Warning for inland southeast Georgia and the Suwannee Valley of northeast Florida, sub-freezing temperatures as low as 30 expected."

-"Appropriate action should be taken to ensure tender vegetation and outdoor pets have adequate protection from the cold temperatures.
-Young children, the elderly and the homeless are especially vulnerable to the cold.
-Take measures to protect them.
-Frost could harm sensitive outdoor vegetation.
-Sensitive outdoor plants may be killed if left uncovered," explains the NWS.
-"Take measures to protect young children, the elderly and the homeless.
-To prevent water pipes from freezing; wrap or drain or allow them to drip slowly.
-Take steps now to protect tender plants from the cold.
-Take steps now to protect tender plants from the cold."

 Freeze warnings are issued from May to October (but can be extended if necessary), when low temperatures are expected to be 29-32 degrees.
 If there is a potential for temperatures to fall into these thresholds, a freeze watch may be issued a few days ahead of time.